BlueGhost147/OurGroceries/README.md

 ## Requirments
 * python 3.8.0 with pip installed
-* A Virtual Environment with Django 2.2.6
+* A Virtual Environment for python

 ## Description
 Managing the grocery shopping between family members requires a lot of communication.
 This application helps families to overcome these hurdles, because every member can see what is currently at home and what is on the shopping list – nothing will be bought twice!